-The Book of the Month December 2021 selections are here!
-Decide which of the five books you want to add to your subscription box.
+The Book of the Month December 2023 selections are here!
+Decide which of these books you want to add to your subscription box.

 Even if you don’t have a Book of the Month subscription (yet), I think you’ll find value in looking at a curated list of new releases.

 Keep scrolling to see all the details about the Book of the Month December 2023 selections and to find out which one I’m adding to my subscription box.

 What is Book of the Month?

 Book of the Month is a monthly subscription book service highly popular among the book community.
 Trust me, once you try it, you’ll be hooked.

 Each month, a panel of judges chooses at least five books for you to choose from.
 The Book of the Month selections cover different genres and are always special edition hardcovers.
 Often, the chosen books haven’t been published yet, so you get to be one of the first people to read them.

 At the beginning of the month, you choose one book to add to your box and shortly thereafter the little blue box arrives at your door.
 If you aren’t loving any of the selected books, you just skip that month and your credits will just roll over to the next month.
 Or, after your third box, you can choose from five member favorite books for your month’s selection instead.

 On the other hand, if you want more than one book, once you’ve chosen your initial book, you can add-on up to two additional books at a discounted rate.
 These add-ons can be from the current month’s selection, be favorites from previous months, or be new releases specially included in the add-on catalog.

 Book of the Month runs two different pricing plans.
 On the monthly plan, you get one credit a month for $17.
 If you are willing to pay upfront, the yearly plan gives you 12 credits for $168, which averages out to $14 a book.
 For a hardcover new release, both prices are a steal.